theotherzach/html-rails-templates/README.md

 Caution: *`.ngslim` and `.nghaml` are no longer supported!*

-Angular Rails Templates will try to load support for the following markups if their gems are present:
+Rails HTML Javascript Templates will try to load support for the following markups if their gems are present:

 | Extension | Required gem                                             |
 |---------- |----------------------------------------------------------|